-Tasting notes: Juicy, round and friendly with a dusting of fine tannin.
+Tasting notes: Juicy, round and very fruit friendly with a dusting of fine tannin.
 Plum and general grapiness abound with notes of fig, olive, ripe red fruit and pleasingly rustic earthiness.
 There is a wonderful fresh funk that always accompanies Negroamaro as well in a bright, almost glou glou-vibrant style.

 Vineyard: Clone FPS 02.1 (imported by Sutter Home oddly enough) on 1103P rootstock.
 Planted in 2012 on bilateral cordon utilizing “California sprawl” trellising and varying a north/south orientations.
 Strangely, Negroamaro hates direct sunlight, so an elaborate trellis-weaving technique is used to block afternoon sun.
 Nearly dry farmed.
 No pesticides.
 Hand harvested.

 Winemaking: Harvested 9/8/18.
 Fermented gently in a small tank.
 Fermentations lasting 12 days.
 Wood-basket pressed.
 No sulfur added until bottling, and no racking until bottling.
 Unfined and unfiltered but totally stable and clean.

 Vintage: Ah 2018.
 It started off fast and furious.
 We avoided the drenching rain of 2017 and as summer came it got hotter and hotter.
 3 weeks of 100-degree days, and just as the vines started to look tired, then came fire.
 And then came magical cooling for months, slow-ripening 82-degree perfection.
 While what became a great season was marred by the specter of smoke, our grapes tested clean, and fruit-forward reds (like this one) became possible.